Pylons/stateof/talk.rst

 - Latest release of Pylons: 1.0.

-- Since May 5, 2010, about 23K downloads.
+- About 150K downloads over its lifetime til now.

-- ~2400 members of the pylons-discuss maillist as of Mar 5 2011.
+- ~2600 members of the pylons-discuss maillist.

 - ~60 PyPI packages which depend on Pylons